jn72994/BAD-OS/docs/information-architecture.md

 This document defines the logical organization of BAD OS.

 Before any module is developed, it should first be defined here.
 This ensures every feature has a clear purpose, ownership, and relationship to the rest of the operating system.

+### Single Source of Truth

+Every official business record has one authoritative home within BAD OS.

+Other modules may reference, relate to, or display that record, but ownership remains with its primary module.

+This ensures consistency, eliminates duplication, simplifies permissions, and preserves data integrity across the operating system.

 ---